jhan0317/sys6018-competition-blogger-characteristics/README.txt

 Ridge regression: 3.88509

 # FILES
-code: All of the code.
+Code: All of the code.
-data: All of the cleaned data.
+Data: All of the cleaned data.
-final_submission_results: All of the final submissions for Kaggle
+Final_submission: All of the final submissions for Kaggle

-# code
+# Code
 # data_cleaning.py: Reads in the raw dataset and conducts data prepocessing
 # tfidf.R: Reads in the raw dataset and calculates the term frequency-inverse document frequency.
 # linear_model.py: Reads in the cleaned data and tfidf data.
 Builds the final model.

-# final_submission results
+# Final_submission
 # blog_result_1008_v4.csv: the result with best score